-Museum guests are offered the opportunity to sanitise their hands, especially near entrances and at ticket desks, but also at other points.
-Some of the National Museum’s touchscreens and audio guide devices have been temporarily removed from use.
-The content of audio tours is, however, always still available to listen to through your own phone, so we recommend bringing headphones with you.
-Click here to find out how to download the free audio guide app.
+Museum guests are offered the opportunity to sanitize their hands, especially near the entrances and at ticket counters, but also at other points.
+Some of the National Museum’s touchscreens might not be in use for the time being.
+The content of audio tours is always available for listening through your own mobile phone device, so we recommend bringing headphones with you.

 The National Museum may restrict access to spaces where safe use cannot be ensured.
-For example, the multi-purpose space used to hold workshops on the third floor is currently closed.
 Some facilities and exhibitions in the National Museum may have a specific direction for moving around, as indicated by signs.

 We recommend card payments.
 We do, however, accept cash in our museum shops and restaurants, and at ticket counters.

 The group size for guided tours is limited in accordance with the current situation.
-Currently, the maximum size for adult groups is six people.
 We have planned safe routes for indoor guided tours, and the guides use sound amplification equipment to ensure safe distances.
 The tour A Jewel of Architecture guides visitors around a building designed by Gesellius, Lindgren and Saarinen, and takes place primarily outdoors.

 For the time being, the number of participants at events has been restricted.
 Some events may also require registration in advance.
 If the situation changes due to the pandemic, we may need to cancel events at short notice.
 Therefore, please remember to check the latest information on the National Museum’s website.